 Sara Lindsay Rath was born and raised in Manawa, Wisconsin.
-She earned an undergraduate degree in English from the University of Wisconsin-Madison and an MFA in Writing from Vermont College.
+She earned an undergraduate degree in English from the University of Wisconsin-Madison and an MFA in Writing from Vermont College of Fine Arts.
 She is a versatile author with award-winning work in a wide variety of genres.

 The Waters of Star Lake, a sequel to the popular "Star Lake Saloon," follows Natalie Waters as she revisits her family's rustic cabin in the northwoods and becomes involved in adventures led by Ginger and Lily who have dreams of discovering buried treasure.
 Publishers Weekly says "Rath returns to the setting of her first novel, Star Lake Saloon and Housekeeping Cottages (2005), for her pleasant third novel.
 Soon after recently widowed Natalie Waters Lindquist arrives at her family cabin in rural northern Wisconsin, an attack on her beloved dog, Molly, places her at the center of rising local tensions over hunting and conservation.
 After being roped by feisty Ginger Kovalcik into a hunt for a gangster’s lost treasure, Natalie’s summer is further complicated by the unexpected arrival of her troubled granddaughter, Minnow.
 Romantic possibilities emerge in hunky but secretive Bud Foster and handsome ecologist Will Davis.
 But a more compelling passion is Natalie’s fierce devotion to her family’s old home.
 Adventure takes Natalie and her eccentric companions from a roadkill picnic to a notorious gangster hideout, from a pristine morning lake to a rowdy bar called the Last Resort.
 The result is an affectionate portrait of this distinct region and its quirky inhabitants."